 Ensure that you also look for additional features that contribute to the overall performance and functionality of the hats.
 Here are some you should keep an eye on:

-Mesh vents- This feature allows the air to pass through your hats, making the head feeling cool and less sweaty.
+- Mesh vents– This feature allows the air to pass through your hats, making the head feel cool and less sweaty.

-Internal sweatband- A strip of fabric that is found on the inside of your hats that prevent sweat from dripping down your face.
+- Internal sweatband– A strip of fabric that is found on the inside of your hat that prevents sweat from dripping down your face.

 How To Wear Sun Hats For Women

-Light/Pale skin- hat with contrasting color to your skin like grey, brown, green and dark blue is better.
+- Light/Pale skin- a hat with contrasting colors to your skin like grey, brown, green, and dark blue is better.

-Olive skin tones- most colors are complimenting to people with olive skin tones.
+- Olive skin tones- most colors are complimenting people with olive skin tones.
 Shades that are slightly lighter or darker than the middle ground.